PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Remove diff window in undotree.
 This window is the window below the undotree window, it shows the diff between the current state of the file and the last state of the file.
 Mabye I would use it more in the future, in that case, disregad this
 - [x] Look into adding [nvim-treesitter-context](https://github.com/nvim-treesitter/nvim-treesitter-context) to config.
 - [x] Look into adding [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) or [mini.ai](https://github.com/echasnovski/mini.ai) to config.
+- [x] Remove 90 charater line red text highlight.
+- [x] Figure out how to remove the tab background in Wezterm.